CCSI-Toolset/MEA_ssm/docs/source/tutorials.rst

 Enthalpy J/kmol  -301829043 -281379385
 ================ ========== ==========

-6. Reinitialize the simulation by clicking “Reset” or pressing “Shift+F5,” and then selecting “OK.”
-In the navigation pane, navigate to “Blocks” → “Absorber” → “Configuration” → “Pumparounds” → “P-1,” and then change the “flow rate” to “3000 kg/hr.”
-Navigate to “P-2” and then change the “flow rate” to the same value.
+6. Reinitialize the simulation by clicking :guilabel:`Reset` or pressing :kbd:`Shift+F5`, and then selecting :guilabel:`OK`.
+In the navigation pane, navigate to :menuselection:`Blocks --> Absorber --> Configuration --> Pumparounds --> P-1`,
+   and then change the :guilabel:`flow rate` to :guilabel:`3000 kg/hr`.
+Navigate to :guilabel:`P-2`
+   and then change the :guilabel:`flow rate` to the same value.

-7. Navigate to “Model Analysis Tools” and activate the “FLOW” sensitivity block, which is used to determine the CO\ :sub:`2` capture percentage in the absorber and the required reboiler duty for the stripper as a function of the lean solvent flowrate.
+7. Navigate to :guilabel:`Model Analysis Tools` and activate the :guilabel:`FLOW` sensitivity block, which is used to determine the CO\ :sub:`2` capture percentage in the absorber and the required reboiler duty for the stripper as a function of the lean solvent flowrate.
 Execute the